 Systems Coordinator and Professional Development Administrator

-Chief Waste Management Officer
+Chief Morale and Waste Management Officer

 Rosie is primarily in charge of waste management, reducing the amount of packaging sent to landfill in ways we haven’t figured out yet.
 But she also plays a vital role in keeping the team active and outdoors with her lunch time walks and sprint to the finish line to receive a treat from our CEO.